micoli/intellij-dx-companion/README.md

 - Supports specifying working directories for command execution

 ### Configuration
-The plugin uses a JSON configuration file (`.dx-companion.json`) in the project root directory, which defines:
+The plugin uses a JSON/YAML configuration file (`.dx-companion.json`/`.dx-companion.yaml`) in the project root directory, which defines:
 - Files to observe with their paths and variable names
 - Custom shell commands with labels and icons